jeffreycao1998/logistics-map/README.md

 ## Description

-This project was built for an imaginary dispatcher who needs to be able to map out an optimal route for a driver to deliver goods.
-It uses a Genetic Algorithm (GA) in an attempt to solve the traveling salesman problem.
+Route mapper is a project that helps visualize routes for a set of pickup and dropoff locations.
+This app is made for dispatchers who needs to determine their driver's routes for deliveries of non perishable goods.
+This application uses a genetic algorithm to solve the traveling salesman problem.

 ## Getting Started

+These instructions include instructions to run both the front end and back end

-1. Clone this repo
+1. Clone this repo by running ```git clone git@github.com:jeffreycao1998/logistics-map.git``` in your terminal

 2. Get a token from mapbox (more detailed instructions below)